massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-template/page-header~for-court-rules.md

 ### How to generate
 * Set the `publishState` variable to null (if it's not already)
 * Replace the `category` text with the text you want
-* Set subCategory to null if no subCategory is desired, otherwise set the compHeading title.
+* Set the subCategory variable to null (if no sub category is needed) or populate it with the variables for a `compHeading`.